openbmc/openbmc/poky/documentation/ref-manual/classes.rst

 .. note::

-   This functionality is backfilled by default and, if not applicable, should be disabled through :term:`DISTRO_FEATURES_BACKFILL_CONSIDERED` or :term:`MACHINE_FEATURES_BACKFILL_CONSIDERED`, respectively.
+   This functionality is :ref:`backfilled <ref-features-backfill>` by default and, if not applicable, should be disabled through :term:`DISTRO_FEATURES_BACKFILL_CONSIDERED` or :term:`MACHINE_FEATURES_BACKFILL_CONSIDERED`, respectively.

 .. _ref-classes-grub-efi: